librarianrafia/cv/index.md

 ## Continuing Education

+ `2022` <a href="https://idea.infosci.utk.edu/"> IDEA AI 2022 cohort</a>
+- Participant in 2022 cohort of IDEA (Innovation, Disruption, Enquiry, Access) Institute on Artificial Intelligence (AI).

  `Feb 28th - April 15, 2022` <a href="https://prioritizingprivacy.org/"> Prioritizing Privacy Spring 2022 cohort</a>
 - Participant in Spring 2022 cohort of Prioritizing Privacy, a online professional development course focused on student privacy and academic library participation in learning analytics projects.